-e.
+c.
 Required stepbacks shall span a minimum of 75% of the building frontage width.

-The required stepbacks span approximately 76% of the building frontage along Coronado Drive and 100% on Hamden Drive.
-The proposed design brings certain appropriate and reasonable portions of the building forward to create appropriate mass, presence and a sense of entry along Coronado and Hamden Drives.
+The required stepbacks span approximately 77% of the building frontage.
+The proposed design brings certain appropriate and reasonable portions of the building forward to create appropriate mass and presence along Coronado Drive.